christian-draeger/basic-selenium-project/README.md

 to have a separation between driver instantiation and browser specific settings.

 ## Page Objects Pattern
-page object pattern is used to have reusable WebElements/small helper methods seperated from actual test classes and give the opportunity to have nice structured and easily readable tests (without the overhead of BDD-Frameworks like Cucumber or JBehave).
+page object pattern is used to have reusable WebElements/small helper methods separated from actual test classes and give the opportunity to have nice structured and easily readable tests (without the overhead of BDD-Frameworks like Cucumber or JBehave).

 ## Annotations
 Beside a bunch of [Convenient Methods] the basic-selenium-project provides some nice custom annotations to comfortably set some test conditions and/or assumptions